sunnithreddykondam/firstrepo/README.md

 Sunnith Reddy Kondam
 417 E 1st Street, Maryville, Missouri, 64468
 This is the first repo created for the purpose of initial testing and assignment 1.
+This last line is modified in VS Code